ast-types

 3

-and we have to build an auxiliary AST for the expression Array.prototype.slice.call
+and we have to build an auxiliary AST for the expression Array.prototype.slice.call,

-which is deeper in Array.prototype
+which is deeper in Array.prototype:

-(For the sake of conciseness I have substituted the memberExpression
+(For the sake of conciseness I have substituted the memberExpression type by a dot . in the figure)

-We can build the auxiliary AST for the expression Array.prototype.slice.call
+We can build the auxiliary AST for the expression Array.prototype.slice.call with this code:

 var sliceExpr = b.memberExpression(